Measuring, Understanding and Acting on Patient Experience Insight

 Follow the conference on Twitter #PatientExp

-Through national updates and case study presentations the conference will support you to measure, monitor and improve patient experience in your service, and demonstrate responsiveness to the feedback you receive.
+Through national updates including an opening presentation from Neil Churchill Director for Patient Experience at NHS England and case study presentations the conference will support you to measure, monitor and improve patient experience in your service, and demonstrate responsiveness to the feedback you receive.

 Sessions will include learning from patients, a national update, practical sessions focusing on delivering a patient experience based culture, demonstrating insight and responsiveness in real time, using patient experience to drive improvement, delivering a patient experience dashboard, improving data and intelligence, working with patients on co design and monitoring progress against the NQB and NHS England endorsed Warwick Patient Experience programme in practice.